-Some of the controls of the OSD menu allow you to adjust a text-based field.
-Editing a line of text can be a little tedious with a toggle switch and a pushbutton, but it can be done with the following procedure:
+Some of the controls of the OSD menu allow the user to adjust a text-based field.
+Editing a line of text can be rather tedious using a toggle switch and a pushbutton; however, it can be done with the following procedure:

 1. Select the text to edit by pressing the pushbutton when the menu item is selected.
-This will take you to a screen that has the label/name of the text being edited and a white box.
+This will take the user to a screen that has the label/name of the text being edited and a white box.
 The white box contains the text to change and is drawn to the maximum size of the text field.